 The Green Building, MIT's Building 54, was built on stilts in 1964 to circumvent Cambridge’s height limit.
 At 21 stories and 90 meters the Green Building became and remains the tallest building in Cambridge.
 Every October, First West, the smallest hall in the East Campus dorm, drops some large number of pumpkins—two dozen last year, over 100 this year—off the roof in front of lots of hosed, enthusiastic, and, this year, really cold, fellow MIT students.

-On the left is my footage of the event.
-To the right is Isaque '15’s version, which is much higher quality.
+On the top is my footage of the event.
+On the bottom is Isaque ’15’s version, which is much higher quality.
 Full screen and watch both for maximum experience.
 Happy Halloween, and best of luck to those of you applying EA tomorrow. =)

 * Curiously enough, the only thing that went through the mind of the pumpkin as it fell was, “Oh no, not again.”
 Many people have speculated that if we knew exactly why the pumpkin had thought that we would know a lot more about the nature of the Universe than we do now.